Tape playing

 In Budget 2020, Ngā Taonga Sound & Vision was allocated funding to support the digital preservation of Crown-owned audiovisual heritage material.
-This includes video and sound tapes and some magnetic sound on film, all of which physically deteriorate over time.
-Without digital preservation, over 95 percent of at-risk content could be lost in less than a decade.
+This included video and sound tapes and some magnetic sound on film, all of which physically deteriorate over time.
+Without digital preservation, over 95 percent of at-risk content could have been lost in less than a decade.
 In addition, the playback technology for these formats is on the verge of obsolescence.
-There is a limited window to ensure that these taonga are preserved for future generations.
+There was a limited window to ensure that these taonga were preserved for future generations.

 Crown-owned at-risk audiovisual material is cared for by Ngā Taonga, the National Library of New Zealand – Te Puna Mātauranga o Aotearoa, and Archives New Zealand – Te Rua Mahara o te Kāwanatanga.
 The majority is in the TVNZ Collection, which Ngā Taonga manages.